When drawing on vector layers, selecting the Perspective tool displays its properties and options in the Tool Properties view.

 This tool supports the following snapping modes:

-- Snap to Contour: When enabled, while moving a selection or one of its control points, it will snap against the nearby points and contours of your artwork, allowing you to snap parts of your artwork together.
+- Snap to Contour: While moving the selection or one of its control points, it will snap against the nearby points and contours of your artwork, allowing you to snap parts of your artwork together.

-Snap to Alignment Guides: When enabled, when moving the selection or one of its control points, it will snap against nearby alignment guides
+Snap to Alignment Guides: While moving the selection or one of its control points, it will snap against nearby alignment guides

 —see About Alignment Guides.